nightscout/trio-docs/docs/configuration/migration/trio-02x-migration.md

 - Override, Temp Target, and Meal Presets

 !!! important "Upgrading is a one-way street"
-    Once you upgrade to v0.7.0, going back to v0.2.x is not supported.
+    Once you upgrade to v0.5.0 (or higher), going back to v0.2.x is not supported.

 - - -

 ## What to Expect in Your First 3 Hours

-Here are some things to keep in mind after upgrading from Trio 0.2 to Trio 0.7 in the first 3 hours:
+Here are some things to keep in mind after upgrading from Trio 0.2 to Trio 0.5 (or higher) in the first 3 hours:

 #### Dynamic ISF & Autosens
 Dynamic ISF is disabled for the first **7 days**.
 Autosens will also require **24 hours** before it starts making adjustments. *You may need to enter carbs and bolus during this time if you aren't already doing so.*